 The “terrible” number on training investment suggests the need for a mindset change among all employers here, added Mr David Black, managing director of Blackbox research, which collaborated with SBF on the survey.

-There is also a huge mismatch between what is offered by employers and what employees want, with only 17 per cent of employees in Singapore satisfied with their company’s L&D programmes.
+There is also a huge mismatch between what is offered by employers and what employees want, with only 17 per cent of employees in Singapore satisfied with their company’s employee Learning & Development programs.

 L&D is not just talent retention strategy, but it is also a good way to level up your people that plays a big part in any corporate strategies.

-For companies that are struggling to kickstart this transformation, here are xxx ways to look into:
+For companies that are struggling to kickstart this transformation, here are 5 ways to look into:

 It is obvious the value of learning and developments programs while we grasp with the return on investment as managers.
 With better understanding of the learners intent, the emerging trends and a belief that people are the ultimate business differentiators, you can position your organisations to pick the right solution to level up your people and your business at the same time.